 Photographing South Georgia Island

 South Georgia Island is the largest island in the South Georgia and the South Sandwich Islands group.
-A mecca for wildlife photographers, ecologist and documentary makers like Sir David Attenborough.
-I visited South Georgia Island in November 2010 and may well return next year.
+A mecca for wildlife photographers, ecologists and documentary makers like Sir David Attenborough.
+I've only visited South Georgia Island once, but very much hope to return.

 Photography Opportunities on South Georgia